spitlo/spitlo.github.io/content/code/case.md

 +++
 title = "Case"
-description = "A plugin for the micro editor to switch between a set of case styles (kebab, pascal, constant etc)" date = 2020-10-10
+description = "A case-switching plugin for the micro editor" date = 2020-10-10

 [taxonomies]